buntine/p-prime-prime/CONTENT.md

 At the end of execution main memory will look like this: `[0, 3]`.

-Ok, cool, maybe you can see some minor similarities to Brainfuck, but we are definitely missing some things.
+Ok, cool, I guess.
+Maybe you can see some minor similarities to Brainfuck, but we are definitely missing some things.
 And even in esoteric programming language terms, it's all very clunky!

 But, luckily for us, Böhm provided several small abstractions that allow us to write much simpler programs.
 And in doing so we will see that Brainfuck and P″ are equivalent.